Funded by Susan Harwood Training Grant Program, US Department of Labor

 Employees and managers who take this course will be able to work together to identify heat exposure risk, recognize symptoms of heat illness, provide immediate care for a worker experiencing heat illness, and identify mitigation efforts to combat heat exposure.
 Employees will also understand their risks and be able to recognize early indicators of heat exposure.

-Disclaimer: This material was produced under grant number SH39190SH2 from the Occupational Safety and Health Administration, U.S. Department of Labor.
+Disclaimer: This material was produced under grant number SH000096SH3 from the Occupational Safety and Health Administration, U.S. Department of Labor.
 It does not necessarily reflect the views or policies of the U.S. Department of Labor, nor does mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.

 About the Program

-These training programs are funded by the Susan Harwood Workplace Safety and Health Training program.
+The Susan Harwood Workplace Safety and Health Training program.
 In 1997, the program was re-named in honor of the late Susan Harwood, a former director of the Office of Risk Assessment in OSHA’s Health Standards Directorate, who died in 1996.
 During her 17-year tenure with the agency, Harwood helped develop OSHA standards to protect workers exposed to bloodborne pathogens, cotton dust, benzene, formaldehyde, asbestos and lead in construction.

 Project Director: Siyuan Song, Ph.D. https://eng.ua.edu/eng-directory/dr-siyuan-song/